ProofDrivenQuerying/pdq/react-ui/README.md

-# pdq-web
+# react-ui

-A Proof-Driven Query Planning Application prototype made in React with <3
+A Proof-Driven Query Planning Application prototype made in React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).